NovaCat35/memory-cards/README.md

 Game premise is created based on this [React course](https://www.theodinproject.com/lessons/node-path-react-new-memory-card) from The Odin Project.
 Much appreciation to this great source.

 ## Features 🎯
-- Loading screen
+- Loading screen (API fetching)
 - Level Difficulty Selector
 - 3D Card styling
-- Sound Option
+- Sound Option & Playlist

 ## Challenges 😖
 Creator's note: this project was a deep dive into React, exploring hooks, contexts, and API integration for a complete game experience.